spkenv/spk/README.md

 ## License

-SPK/SPFS/spawn are Copyright (c) Sony Pictures Imageworks, et al.
+SPK/SPFS/spawn are Copyright (c) Contributors to the SPK project.
 All Rights Reserved.

 SPK/SPFS/spawn are distributed using the [Apache-2.0 license](LICENSE.txt).